 Ålesund has long traditions as a seaport, and it is one of the largest and most important fishing harbours in Norway.
 The city is also famous for it’s rather unique concentration of Jugend-style/Art nouveau architecture, a result of the big fire that ruined the city in 1904.

 The area of Sunnmøre is characterized of both the steep mountains and the fjords.
 Hjørundfjord, 33 km long, divides Sunnmørsalpene on two peninsulas.
 Many people consider this fjord as one of the most beautiful fjords in the world, mainly because of the spectacular mountains surrounding it.
 Another fjord worth seeing in the area of Sunnmøre is the more widely known Geirangerfjord.
 Geirangerfjord is one of Norway’s most visited tourist sites, with its steep mountains, impressive waterfalls and abandoned farms.
-Geirangerfjord was listed as a UNESCO World Heritage Site in 2005.
+Geirangerfjord was listed as a UNESCO World Heritage Site

 The Summits of Sunnmøre